navinlabcode/copykat/README.md

 library(devtools)
 install_github("navinlabcode/copykat")
 ```
+The current version is V1.0.2.
+To update, please remove and detach old versions and then reinstall.

 An example raw UMI matrix from a breast tumor sequenced by 10X 3'RNAseq protocol is included with this package named exp.rawdata.

 To test the package, simply issue this line of code in R/Rstudio: